 9 Down Time Activities for Kids

 You just put the baby down for a nap and smile at the thought of peace and quiet.
 One problem: your older child (or children) is still up and about, wanting to be entertained.
-Television isn't the activity of choice, and you can't go anywhere for at least 2 hours -- how to you keep him occupied?
+There's only so much Netflix any kid can watch, and unless you've got a babysitter on speed-dial, you can't go anywhere for at least 2 hours -- how do you keep him occupied?

 "Down Time" activities are a great way to bond with a child while slowly developing independent play-based skills.
 You've heard of (and tried) all the classic activities (tracing letters, doing a puzzle, molding with Play-Doh).
 Here are more some fun games and projects that will keep the entertainment up and the noise down!